 David is thankful to his wife for her love and support, and for letting him play.

-Justine has always welcomed new experiences and performing in Broadway Sessions is something that she has always aspired to do.
-Justine would like to thank all the people that have helped her make her dream a reality and she looks forward to performing both through 2019 and for many years in the future yet to come.
+Justine has always welcomed new experiences and performing in Broadway Sessions is something that she has always enjoys doing; she would also like to thank all the people that have helped her make her dream a reality and she looks forward to performing for many more years yet to come.

 Lisa has been involved with Adelaide theatre for a long time – over 10 years, having recently taken a break to grow a tiny human who is due in April this year.
 Whilst her day job involves delivering babies as a midwife, Lisa loves being part of the Adelaide theatre community in her "spare" time.